juseg/alps/articles/erosion/response-referee1.md

 Dear Anonymous Referee #1,

-Thank you very much for your positive comments and for your time spent reviewing our manuscript.
+Thank you very much for your positive comments and for your time spent reviewing our work.
 We try to address your comments one by one below, and highlight relevant changes made to the manuscript.

 > The study of Seguinot and Delaney presents a time-integrated model on the